Online coloring of short interval graphs and two-count interval graphs: Introduction

-A graph $G=(V,E)$ is an \emph{interval graph} if there is a function $f$ which assigns to each vertex $v\in V$ a closed interval $f(v)$ on the real line so that for all $u,v\in G$, $u$ and $v$ are adjacent if and only if $f(u)\cap f(v)\neq\emptyset$.
-We refer to $f$ as an \emph{interval representation} of $G$.
-When every interval has unit length, we refer to $G$ as a \emph{unit interval graph} and $f$ as a \emph{unit interval representation} of $G$.
-For $\sigma\geq 1$, we define a $\sigma$-interval graph as an interval graph where every interval has length in $[1,\sigma)$.
-When $\sigma=1$, this is the class of unit-interval graphs and when "$\sigma=\infty$", this is the class of interval graphs.
-The interval count of an interval graph $G$ is the smallest integer $k\geq1$ such that $G$ has an interval representation with intervals of length $S\in\mathbb{R}$ with $|S|=k$.
-The class of 1-count interval graphs is the class of unit-interval graphs.
-Figure \ref{fig:2count} shows that the class of 2-count interval graphs is neither the class of unit-interval graphs nor the class of interval graphs.
+A graph $G=(V,E)$ is an \emph{interval graph} if there is a function $I$ which assigns to each vertex $v\in V$ a closed interval $I(v)$ on the real line so that for all $u,v\in V$, $u$ and $v$ are adjacent if and only if $I(u)\cap I(v)\neq\emptyset$.
+We refer to $I$ as an \emph{interval representation} of $G$.
+When every interval has unit length, we refer to $G$ as a \emph{unit-interval graph} and $I$ as a \emph{unit-interval representation} of $G$.
+For $\sigma\geq 1$, we define a $\sigma$-interval representation as an interval representation where every interval has length in $[1,\sigma]$.
+We say a graph is a $\sigma$-interval graph if it has a $\sigma$-interval representation.
+When $\sigma=1$, this is the class of unit-interval graphs, and when ``$\sigma=\infty$'', this is the class of interval graphs.
+The interval count of an interval graph $G$ is the smallest integer $k\geq1$ such that $G$ has an interval representation with intervals of at most $k$ distinct lengths.
+When $k=1$, this is the class of unit-interval graphs.
+In other words, we study intermediate cases of unit-interval graphs and interval graphs.
+Furthermore, for any $1<\sigma<\infty$ and for any $1<k<\infty$, the class of $\sigma$-interval graphs and the class of $k$-count interval graphs are not the same.
+It is easy to see that the star $K_{1,\lceil{\sigma\rceil}+2}$ is a 2-count interval graph but not a $\sigma$-interval graph.
+For an example of a graph that is a $(1+\varepsilon)$-interval graph for any $\varepsilon>0$ but not a 2-count interval graph, see Figure \ref{fig:2count}.
+Lastly, if $G$ is an interval graph, then $\chi(G)=\omega(G)$ where $\omega(G)$ denotes the clique number of the graph $G$.

-\section{Previous Work}
+\subsection{Previous Work}

+In 1976, Woodall \cite{woo-74} studied the performance of $\ff$ on interval graphs.
+After extensive research on this problem \cite{kie-88,kie-qin-95,kie-tro-81,chr-slu-88,pem-ram-04,nar-sub-08,kie-smi-16}, the competitive ratio of $\ff$ has been shown to be between 5 and 8.
+In 1981, Kierstead and Trotter \cite{kie-tro-81} presented an algorithm with a competitive ratio of 3.
+Additionally, they presented a strategy for constructing an interval graph that forces any online coloring algorithm to use $3\omega-2$ colors on an interval graph of clique number at most $\omega$. \begin{theorem}[Kierstead and Trotter \cite{kie-tro-81}] There is an online algorithm that uses at most $3\omega-2$ colors to color any interval graph with clique number at most $\omega$.
+Additionally, there is no online algorithm that uses less than $3\omega-2$ colors on any interval graph with clique number $\omega$. \end{theorem}